HENDRIX-ZT2/ZT1-Sprites/README.md

-# ZT1-Sprites
+## ZT1-Sprites
 A plugin to automize sprite rendering for Zoo Tycoon 1.

 Automatic ZT1 Sprite Rendering for blender 2.78+, using FFMPEG and https://github.com/jbostoen/ZTStudio.

-You'll have to edit the folder structure when downloading files from Github: You must unzip and then rezip it without the parent folder.
-In blender, select the re-zipped file by clicking "File > User Preferences > Addons > Install from File..."
+### Installation
+- Click the `Clone or Download` button at the right, then `Download ZIP`.
+- To install with the addon installer in Blender, click `File` > `User Preferences` > `Add-ons` > `Install Add-ons from File` and select the ZIP you just downloaded.
-Confirm with "Install from File..."
+- Confirm with "Install from File..."
-Tick the box at the right to enable the script.
+- Tick the box at the right to enable the script.
 Click "Save User Settings" at the bottom.
 Then the new ZT1 Rendering panel will appear in the Render tab.

-How to use:
+### How to use

 Both static objects and animated animals etc. are supported.
 So you can ignore the parts that refer to animations if you just want still objects.